Do Retrieval-Augmented Language Models Adapt to Varying User Needs?: Input Prompt Formatting

+The input prompt is organized as $(I, C, Q)$ or $(I_f, I_u, C, Q)$, where $I$ is the instruction and can be separated into formatting instruction $I_f$ and user needs instructions $I_u$, $C=\{c_1, c_2, ..., c_n\}$ is a series of retrieved context with retrieval number of $n$, and $Q$ is the question.
+Given an input $(I_f, I_u, C, Q)$, we have the following prompting template:

+where <sys></sys> and <user></user> denote the system prompt and the user prompt.
+Among all data samples, the $I_u$ and $C$ may change according to the \textbf{user case} and \textbf{context setting}, while the $I_f$ remaining the same by instructing models to directly output a simple answer that is either a numeric value, a boolean ("yes" or "no"), or an entity, as described in Section \ref{subsec:datasets}.

-In this section, we introduce an example input prompt that is designed for \textbf{Case 1 Setting a} with 2 total retrieved context following the abstract input $(I_f, I_u, C, Q)$ in Section \ref{subsec:prompt_formatting}.
+We introduce an example input prompt that is designed for \textbf{Context-Exclusive and Context Matching} with 2 total retrieved context following the abstract input $(I_f, I_u, C, Q)$.
 The prompt is formatted with XML for both input and output.
 Specifically, the formatting instructions $I_f$ are separated into two parts: 1) The first and second instructions in the system prompt describing that the answer should be as simple as possible with XML format.
 2) The instruction in the user prompt about format of context with an reinforcement of output format.
 The \emph{user need} instruction $I_u$ is at the third instruction in the system prompt.
 The retrieved context $C$ is all the sentences in the user prompt within <info> xml tag.
 Finally, the question $Q$ is at the last of user prompt within <question> xml tag.